tldraw/tldraw/apps/examples/src/examples/api/README.md

 component: ./APIExample.tsx
 category: editor-api
 priority: 1
-keywords: [api, create shape, update shape, onMount, useEditor, editor context]
+keywords: [api, create shape, update shape, mount, context]
 ---

 Manipulate the contents of the canvas using the editor API.